fireship-io/fireship.io/hugo/content/lessons/google-calendar-api-with-firebase/index.md

 #    rxdart: 0.20
 ---

 I use Google Calendar almost every day and really appreciate apps that can coordinate important events for me automatically.
 Today, we'll learn how to integrate [Google's JavaScript API client](https://developers.google.com/api-client-library/javascript/start/start-js) with [Firebase](https://firebase.google.com/docs/auth/web/google-signin) to make authenticated requests to the Calendar API on the behalf of a user.
-This article was inspired by the real-world requirements of a [Broadway Life](https://broadway.life), a tour company in NYC and needs to perform full CRUD operations on their clients' calender.
+This article was inspired by the real-world requirements of a [Broadway Life](https://broadway.life), a tour company in NYC and needs to perform full CRUD operations on their clients' calendar.

 {{< figure src="img/google-calendar-firebase-demo.gif" caption="Using Google Calendar with Firebase" >}}